nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 * Tell us why this opportunity will help you reach your potential.
 * Tell us how you will contribute to our team.

+There are also a few simple style tips you should keep in mind:

+* Use hyperlinks for any reference to online work.
+We're mostly reading your work on our computers, and being able to click a link saves a lot of time.
+* Export your resume, cover letter, and all other documents as PDF.
+PDF is more secure and portable than Microsoft Word files.

 ## Other expectations

 * Photo internship candidates must have a portfolio.